- What happens if you have a problem at work?

-Appeals to either body have to be submitted within a specific period time – usually within 3 months of the date of the event that you are complaining about.
+Appeals to either body have to be submitted within a specific period time – usually for employment tribunals, within 3 months of the date of the event that you are complaining about.
 Some CSAB complaints have shorter time limits.

-You will need to complete the necessary forms, available through your local representative – but the papers in your case need to be with the PCS Legal & Personal Case Unit no later than four weeks before the deadline date for the ET1 to be submitted to the tribunals.
+You will need to complete the necessary forms, available through your local representative – but the papers in your case need to be with the PCS Support Centre, if possible, no later than four weeks before the deadline date for the ET1 to be submitted to the tribunals.
 So do not delay contacting your PCS representative.

 You should seek assistance as early as possible to ensure that time limits are more likely to be met.
 If you feel that you have a case that could go to an ET then you should advise your rep at once.
-Your representative will be able to get advice from the legal and personal case unit.
+Your representative will be able to get advice from the CPS Support Centre.

 Remember: it is your case and the responsibility for ensuring that claims to CSAB and/or ET are made in time remains with you.